The Complex Commercial Litigation Law Review: Denmark

 iv Limitation of liability

-Parties to a contract can validly agree to limit their liability in commercial contracts because limitation of liability is not regulated in the Danish Contracts Act.
-Limitation of liability is often stipulated in Danish commercial contracts in order to exclude, for instance, indirect losses.
-Even though limitation of liability clauses are generally valid, they risk being set aside by the courts if the clauses are deemed to be too extensive and thus unjust.
-However, when entered into by two professional contracting parties, the threshold for setting aside a limitation of liability clause is very high.
+Parties to a contract can validly agree to limit their liability in commercial contracts because limitation of liability is not regulated in the Contracts Act.
+Limitation of liability is often stipulated in Danish commercial contracts to exclude indirect losses, etc. Although limitation of liability clauses are generally valid, they risk being set aside by the courts if the clauses are deemed to be too extensive and, thus, unjust; however, when entered into by two professional contracting parties, the threshold for setting aside a limitation of liability clause is very high.

 v Force majeure

 Danish courts recognise the principle of force majeure.
-The performing party will be exempt from liability where the performing party cannot perform its obligations owing to circumstances that were unforeseeable by the said party.
+The performing party will be exempt from liability where it cannot perform its obligations owing to circumstances that were unforeseeable by that party.
 Typical force majeure circumstances include, as in other jurisdictions, strikes, crime, acts of God and riots.